MoseleyBioinformaticsLab/academic_tracker/_sources/jsonschema.rst.txt

 then no report is created for the authors of that project.
 Additional attributes within the collaborator_report attribute specify how to construct the report and whether to email it.

-The columns, separator, and sort attributes within collaborator_report are used to specify how to build the report.
-If columns is missing then the defaults for columns and sort will be used.
-If separator is missing then the default comma separator will be used.
 Details about reporting are in the :doc:`reporting` section.

 The from_email attribute within collaborator_report is used to specify what email